-The period of EIPC activities following the completion of the Gas-Electric Study is referred to as the Post-DOE Period.
+The period of EIPC activities following the completion of the last DOE Study is referred to as the Post-DOE Period.
 EIPC continues to engage in collaborative activities that will enhance the transmission planning and coordination activities among the Planning Coordinators in the Eastern Interconnection.
-The EIPC continues its work on periodic interregional transmission gap analysis and linear transfer analysis as it had in prior Roll-up studies, and to expand its collaborative coordination into additional areas where that coordination will further benefit the entire Eastern Interconnection.
-The planned efforts will leverage the earlier work undertaken by EIPC on roll-up case development and analyses.
+The EIPC continues its work on periodic interregional transmission gap analysis and linear transfer analysis, and to expand its collaborative coordination into additional areas where that will further benefit the entire Eastern Interconnection.
+The planned efforts will leverage earlier work undertaken by EIPC on roll-up case development and analyses.
 These efforts are summarized in EIPC’s latest publication “State of the Eastern Interconnection – A description of Eastern Interconnection Planning Collaborative activities and summary of results from studies and analyses on the collective transmission plans in the Eastern Interconnection”.
 (Link to be provided)

 Specifically, the EIPC has completed work on two “Roll-up Reports” that combine the individual plans of each of the major Planning Coordinators in the Eastern Interconnection to: